immutables/maven-shade-plugin/README.md

 ###1.
 Relocation with `$` uglyfication
 Allows class relocation patterns to contain `$` sign.
-Also ending pattern with `$` sign will also prepend dollar sign to the front of class names.
+If pattern ends with `$` sign, the dollar sign will be prepended in front of class names.
 This effectively prevents clashed during code completion.

 ```xml